Egen History, Family Crest & Coats of Arms

 Hundreds of years ago, the Gaelic name used by the Egen family in Ireland was Mac Aodhagain, which means son of Aodh, a personal name usually Anglicized as Hugh.
 A Brehon family originally of Uí Maine, which settled in Ormond.

 The family claim descent from Saint and Bishop Eoghan (d.
 618), "of Ardsratha, now Ardstraw, in the county of Tyrone and diocese of Derry.
 Descended from Ugaine Mor on the father's side he was thus connected by kindred with the chieftains of Leinster, while through his mother, Muindech, he claimed relationship with the Ulster families."

 Another source confirms the name descends from "the cineal Eoghain, [who] were the ' genus' or progeny of Eoghan, a great Irish chief contemporary with St. Patrick.
 The name is Anglicised to Owen and Eugene. "

 The surname Egen was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they held a family seat from very ancient times.

 Early History of the Egen family

 This web page shows only a small excerpt of our Egen research.
-Another 137 words (10 lines of text) covering the year 1172 is included under the topic Early Egen History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 117 and 1172 are included under the topic Early Egen History in all our PDF Extended History products and printed products wherever possible.